-The University of Wisconsin-Department of Neurology also provides fellow support independent of the UWHC as follows.
+The University of Wisconsin-Department of Neurology also provides fellow support independent of the UW Health as follows:

 Each fellow who is in good standing will have an educational fund to help offset the cost of materials required to become an epileptologist.
 The educational fund is structured in the following manner: